Data Centers in Great Falls

 Natural Disaster Risk

-Great Falls has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.11 out of 100 as of September 2025.
-While no location is without risk, the primary hazards are manageable through standard infrastructure design and operational planning.
+Great Falls has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100 as of September 2025.
+The location is insulated from hurricanes, tsunamis, and major coastal flooding.